← Back to Resources

 Use Clause

 This defines what business activities are permitted in the space.
-Negotiate for broad use language to accommodate business evolution.
-Be aware of exclusive use provisions that may restrict competitors in the same building.
+Negotiate for broad use language to accommodate business evolution, but expect pushback from landlords who want to control the tenant mix in the building.
+Be aware of exclusive use provisions that may restrict competitors in the same property, and confirm that your use does not conflict with any existing tenants' exclusives.
+For retail tenants, the use clause directly affects your ability to assign or sublet, because a narrow clause limits the universe of replacement tenants.

 Build-Out and Tenant Improvements